-We all have pain and joy in our lives, but for some of us that balance is displayed in full view.
 My neighbors used to talk about one old guy who came to the local dances and everyone knew this was a person who had a Story to Tell.
-We didn’t know what the story was, but when you looked him in the eye you could just tell that something major had happened.
+We didn’t know what the story was, but when you looked at his eyes you could just tell that something major had happened.
 Somewhere in this person’s life was a tragedy that might have been so complex that he had no words to tell it.
 The story became etched into his countenance.
 Great love was there, too, because it was the lost love and lost joy that made the story so monumental.
 This is a quality we can see in some of our own astrological charts if we take the time to do the research.

 Luciano Pavarotti lived this life.
 The son of a baker who sang in the local choir at Modena, he always insisted that his father’s voice was superior to his own.
 Luciano was in a coma when he was a kid and it was coming out of that place of danger that taught him to always be optimistic.
 It was a philosophy that would serve him well.
 Periodically, he was the recipient of great achievement paired with pain and loss, just like the mask of comedy and tragedy that is displayed in theatres all over the world.

-Much of the success he had was met with high praise as well as harsh criticism.
+Much of his success was met with high praise and harsh criticism.
 He was called the King of the High C’s when he was only thirty years old because he nailed a role that called for 9 high c notes from the tenor.
 But he also was called the King of Cancellations and was banned from the Lyric Opera of Chicago because he missed so many shows, mostly due to exhaustion.
 Opera fans chastised him for cooking spaghetti on a television show.
 He got flak for singing with such common creatures as rock stars like Bono, Eric Clapton, and even the Spice Girls.
 At the height of his career his daughter fell ill with a serious and rare disease.

 Later he fell in love like a blazing comet and married a younger woman, but she soon became diagnosed with multiple sclerosis.
 In 2003 he was overjoyed to become the father of twins, but one was stillborn: Riccardo.
 The Guinness Book of World Records shows him having more curtain calls than any performer in the history of show business.

 His natal chart shows this polarity of highs and lows when we see that he has Saturn directly opposite Venus within 5 degrees of being exact 180º.
 This is a constant push-pull game between: love and death, joy and sorrow, accomplishment and obstacle, and punishment and reward.
 Good times paired simultaneously with pain.
 These are the simplest interpretations of these planets, yet sometimes those are the most prominent in a person’s life.
 Some astrologers might say that since the transiting planets will always trigger this opposition, the person will have a silver lining around most dark clouds.
 They will also have a dark lining around most silver clouds.
-Polarity is repeated in other oppositions: Sun and Moon, and Mercury and Uranus, both within 4 degrees.
+Polarity is repeated in other planet arrangements: Sun and Moon, and Mercury and Uranus.

 He was a famous dinner guest in many homes, where Venus energy would show up in elaborate displays of flowers.
-But his Saturn energy was ever present because he would often call the host days in advance to ask about the menu.
+But the Saturn symbolism of Lord of Rules was ever present because he would often call the host days in advance to ask about the menu.
 He would even insist on bringing grocery bags of ingredients himself, showing up hours early to make sure things were done properly in the kitchen, being notoriously demanding.

 This balancing act of joyfulness juxtaposed with rigid control (Saturn and Venus) appears in his marriage, his daily work, but also in the content of his most memorable performances.
 Canio, for example, is a clown who sings of laughter in the midst of pain in Pagliacci: